 - sexual problems

 Talk to your doctor if the side effects are interfering with your

-Selective Serotonin and Norepinephrine Reuptake Inhibitors
+Selective Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs)

 Selective serotonin and norepinephrine reuptake inhibitors (SNRIs)

 which help regulate mood.

-Side effects of SNRIs include:
+The side effects of SNRIs include:

 The most common SNRIs are duloxetine

 Like SSRIs and SNRIs, tricyclic antidepressants (TCAs) block the

-TCAs may produce more side effects than other antidepressants, including:
+TCAs may produce more side effects than other antidepressants,